zpeats/50863_ABR_Lab/README.md

 50 5000000
 ```

-Without an initial value stated like ``` 0 1000000 ```, the initial bandwidth will be the 1st bandwidth stated in the trace file.
-Also the last stated bandwidth will remain the same until the test run ends.
+A tracefile always must have a value for time 0.
+There can be as many or as few values as needed.
+The last bandwidth will describe the bandwidth until the test finishes.

 #### Manifest

-The manifest file dictates other parameter such as chunks information, available bitrate, buffer size.
-These parameter can changed manually or can be change using a helper program such as ``` rand_sizes.py ``` which can be used for chunk information.
+The manifest file dictates other parameters such as chunks information, available bitrate, buffer size, and much more. ```rand_sizes.py``` can be used to quickly change chunk size information.
+It uses a normal distribution to randomly generate chunk sizes for a more natural test case.

 ### Grader

-After writing a ABR algorithm in ``` studentcodeEX.py ```, the grader can be ran.
+After writing an ABR algorithm in ``` studentcodeEX.py ```, the grader can be ran using:

 ```bash
 python grader.py